This is part 3 of a 4-part series on the connection between food waste and food insecurity.

 While we shop, it’s important to remind ourselves that most liberties come with a price not always visible.
 Beautiful, bountiful food at our fingertips all year round—this comes with a tremendous amount of food waste that aggravates both climate change and food insecurity.
 The abundance we enjoy in our markets is the product of an unjust food system that many are locked out of, and buying in excess only exacerbates this.

 If you’re reading this, frivolous spending is likely not a regular habit for you; you don’t need to be nagged about it.
-But, as I threaten to morph into a damp blanket, I promise—rather than trying to hammer in a sober state of depression while you shop for groceries, I actually want to help reinforce your love of buying food: every trip to the grocery store is a chance for you to participate productively in our food system and create more ethical standards within it.
+But, as I threaten to morph into a damp blanket, I promise—I actually want to help reinforce your love of buying food: every trip to the grocery store is a chance for you to participate productively in our food system and create more ethical standards within it.

 Gathering your weekly groceries should be a pleasurable experience… it should be full of possibility and even inspiration, as cooking is a creative process and eating is simply the best thing ever.
 For those of us lucky enough to feel the joy of a grocery store and the fulfillment of a balanced meal, I am absolutely not saying we need to forfeit that.
 But now in addition, when we enter those one-way automatic doors, we have a mission that makes filling our cart even more worthwhile.

 We need to expect more from our supermarkets and challenge their role in our societal ecosystem.
 We need to tell them we want nothing to do with practices that exacerbate human and environmental strife—which are always tied.
 We do this through our purchases, and more importantly, our lack of purchases.

 Read part 4: Reducing Waste While You Shop